younggglcy/dotfiles/README.md

   ~~RC file for [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks)~~

 > [!WARNING]
-  > Deprecated, husky is more recommeded than simple-git-hooks
+> Deprecated since husky is more recommeded than simple-git-hooks

 - [.vimrc](./.vimrc)